rightjs/rightjs-docs/docs/en/tutorials/what-new-in-rjs2.md

 [Events Delegation Tutorial](<%= tutorial_path('events-delegation') %>)

+## Stop Events By Return False, :stop

+There is a thing upon which many folks stumble.
+When you specify your event listener as an element attribute, you can use `return false` to prevent the default event handling, like that

+    var element = document.getElementById('my-element');

+    element.onclick = function() {
+      return false; // will stop the click
+    };

+But when you do the same thing by putting your listener into the listeners queue with the `addEventListener`, method it doesn't work.

+    element.addEventListener('click', function() {
+      return false; // have no effect
+    }, false);

+In this case you need to receive the event object and explicitly tell it that you love it so much and want it to stop and stay with you forever.
+Which is kinda annoying.

+Here at RightJS, we are in business of setting thing right and being nice to our users.
+So the {Element#on} function was changed a bit and now when you `return false` in your listener, RightJS will understand that you actually want your event to be stopped and it will stop that sneaky bastard for you.

+    $('my-element).onClick(function() {
+      return false; // will effectivly stop the event });

 ## Cross-Frame Safe, :frames

 Because of all the DOM-Wrappers and safe-mode changes, RightJS is now